-On June 6, 2019, the Provincial Legislature passed Bill 108: More Homes, More Choice Act into law.
-Most of the concerns and proposed solutions expressed by municipalities and citizens were not reflected in the Act at the time of passing.
+On June 6, 2019, the Provincial Legislature passed Bill 108: the More Homes, More Choice Act, 2019, into law.
+This legislation impacts the development process by changing development charge rules, introducing a new Community Benefits Charge Framework, amending the Heritage Act and by changing the rules governing the local planning appeal process.
+Many concerns and proposed solutions expressed by municipalities and citizens when the bill was introduced were not reflected in the Act at the time of passing

 - City of Guelph’s Council Information Report (June 21, 2019)

 - City of Guelph’s submission to Minister of Municipal Affairs and Housing on proposed changes to Bill 108 (May 31, 2019)

 - City of Guelph’s submission to the Standing Committee on DC Act Reforms (May 31, 2019)